NazireenSania/ELEVATE-LABS---Task-3/README.md

-This project was completed as part of a Data Analyst Internship.
-The objective was to use SQL to extract insights, analyze user behavior, and work with structured data using a dataset of my choice (user activity and email engagement data).
+The objective was to use SQL to extract insights, analyze user behavior, and work with structured data using a dataset - user activity and email engagement data.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------